 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to obtain access to your passport by deception.
 If you're forced to hand over your passport, contact an

 Australian Embassy, High Commission or Consulate for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

 The local currency is Mozambique Metical (MZN).
-The export or import of MZN is prohibited.
+Exporting or importing MZN is prohibited.

-You can exchange US Dollars and South African Rand for MZN in all urban centres across Mozambique.
-Travellers' cheques in US Dollars or Euros are accepted at major banks in Maputo but can only be changed for MZN.
+You can exchange US Dollars and South African Rand for MZN in all urban centres.
+Travellers' cheques in US Dollars or Euros are accepted at major banks in Maputo, but can only be changed for MZN.
 Travellers' cheques are very difficult to change in other areas of Mozambique and a high rate of commission is charged where the facility does exist.